elB4RTO/LogDoctor/README.md

 #### Note

 Only the *logs-data database* will be backed-up, the *hashes database* **won't**.<br/>
-This is because it is unlikely (supposedly impossible) that a hash equals another, therefore they're supposed to be useful for a short period of time (that is, since you or your web server delete the original log files).
+This is because it is unlikely (supposedly impossible) that a hash equals another, therefore they're supposed to be useful for a short period of time (that is, until you or your web server delete the original log files).

 <br/>